griffinjmbur/griffinjmbur.github.io/_posts/2024-05-22-counting-3-blogpost.md

 ## Fixed sizes

 If we require that each bin have a certain *number* of items in it, but we distinguish the items, this is just a multinomial problem.
+To use our ongoing metaphor involving selecting meats at a barbeque counter, if we put the scoops of meat into a distinct pattern on our plate (say, a ring), then they *are* distinguishable scoops in virtue of their order.
+Since we only distinguish order up to the type of meat, though, we divide by the spurious orders within each scoops, \\(\Pi_{j=1} k_j!\\).

 # Indistinguishable balls into distinguishable bins

 This is a multiset problem.
 Here, the difference is that we are here focused on *allocation* to distinct groups.
 Note that this problem and the last problem are often called problems of combinations *with* and *without* replacement.
 When we set up the multiset problem as one of selecting \\(k-1\\) "barriers" between otherwise indistinguishable groups of items, this reflects that fact.

-To use our ongoing metaphor involving selecting meats at a barbeque counter, our scoops of meat are the indistinguishable balls (the scoops themselves are not different except by virtue of which meat they select) and the type of meat is the literal bin.
-If we put the scoops of meat into a distinct pattern on our plate (say, a ring), then they *are* distinguishable scoops in virtue of their order.
-Since we only distinguish order up to the type of meat, though, we divide by the spurious orders within each scoops, \\(\Pi_{j=1} k_j!\\).
+Our scoops of meat are the indistinguishable balls (the scoops themselves are not different except by virtue of which meat they select) and the type of meat is the literal bin.

 # Distinguishable balls into indistinguishable bins

-## Bell numbers

 This is the problem of partitions, i.e. the unique groups of distinguishable objects that can be formed.
 In general, the *Stirling numbers of the second type*, count the number of ways to partition a group of \\(n\\) objects into \\(k\\) groups; the *Bell numbers*, \\(B(n)\\), sum the Stirling numbers for fixed \\(n\\) and variable \\(k : k=1, 2, ... n\\).